Harvest Trading Cap Makes Donation of Twenty Skateboards to the Centro Urbano de Bienestar y Oportunidades (CUBO)

-MIAMI, March 14, 2022CEO Jairo GonzalezMA officially delivers 20 skateboards to the Director of Reconstruction of the Social Fabric Lic.
+MADRID, March 15, 2022CEO Jairo GonzalezMA officially delivers 20 skateboards to the Director of Reconstruction of the Social Fabric Lic.
 Carlos Marroquin among other government entities, event that took place at the Centro Urbano de Bienestar y Oportunidades (CUBO) Colonia Zacamil, El Salvador.

 Jairo Gonzalezis a person with a heart for social works and seeing the social activities carried out by the Centro Urbano De Bienestar y Oportunidades (CUBO) in favor of children and youth of the community, he donated twenty skateboards for the continuity of welfare and social development in sports, also the CEO of Moon Capital Lic.
 Gregorix Polanco and the President of the Jerusalem Foundation Dr. Laura Ventura were part of this vision and social contribution.